readium/css/docs/CSS12-user_prefs.md

 ## Themes

-In this model, themes are just a set of user variables with specific values.
+In Readium CSS model, themes are just a set of user variables with specific values.

 It becomes even easier to override them for the user as the values are already user settings.